 A masters degree in nursing and a doctoral degree in metaphysics are in my educational background.
 Teaching was my favorite “gig,” and I taught nursing at ASU.
 After that, I served as Administrator of Nursing at a major Phoenix hospital, and as Assistant Director for the Arizona Department of Health Services.
 Also, I am a certified hypnotherapist and had a therapy practice, The PowerZone, for twelve years.
 Becoming a radio show host in 2010, I hosted The Self Improvement Show for seven years on VoiceAmerica’s Empowerment Channel every Thursday.

-Two sons Chris and Kevin, and four grandsons—Kyle, Aaron, Jack, and Jake— bring me great joy. and light up my life.
-And a dog named Smarty owns me even though he’s the one who has the leash.
+Two sons Chris and Kevin, and four grandsons—Kyle, Aaron, Jack, and Jake— bring me great joy and light up my life.
+And a dog named Smarty owns me even though he’s the one who is on the leash.
 He makes me laugh and requires that I exercise by taking him on long walks at the fountain or the dog park.
 Life is good for all of us.

 Why the Blog?

 We live in a stressful world.
 It seems we rush everywhere—to work, the store, home, and appointments.
 We rush to get our kids to soccer practice, ballet, gymnastics, school or the mall.
-Most of us are reachable 24/7 by email, cell phone, or pager so there’s no way we can “get away.”
+Most of us are reachable 24/7 by email or cell phone so there’s no way we can “get away.”
 We stretch ourselves to the max and wonder why we can’t sleep, can’t think, and can’t relax.
 Some self-medicate with drugs, alcohol, TV, the Internet, and sex to have an outlet or deal with the stress.
-Some rage.
-Some over-exercise.
+Others rage.
+Many over-exercise.
 Some go out and shoot other people.

 We are each looking for happiness